Non-economic damages caps: Non-economic damages caps in American states

 Overall, non-economic damages throughout the United States cover pain, suffering, and other nonpecuniary injuries, and in medical malpractice cases many states have imposed caps that range from $250,000 to $750,000 or more.
 Damage caps have various purposes; for instance, they can discourage malicious lawsuits and prevent the costs of transacting business from being overly inflated, but have also been criticized as unjust.
 Many American jurisdictions with non-economic damage caps have defined non-economic damages by statute.

-While opponents of caps on damages in America argue that caps on the amount of damages jurors may award violate the right to a trial by jury, tort law is a question of state law and only state constitutions can mandate or define the scope of a right to trial by jury in civil matters.
+While opponents of caps on damages in America argue that limiting total damages that jurors may award violate the right to a trial by jury, tort law is a question of state law and only state constitutions can mandate or define the scope of a right to trial by jury in civil matters.
 Outside the United States and a minority of other common law jurisdictions, civil juries do not exist in the majority of common law jurisdictions and virtually all civil law jurisdictions, where the notion of trial by jury is generally regarded as antiquated and seen as introducing societal biases into the legal system.
 Consequently, the use of preserving a right to civil juries as a rationale for opposing non-economic damages caps is limited to American discourse on the matter.

 Roughly half of U.S. states have imposed damages caps in medical malpractice litigation.
 Eleven states impose damages caps for all general tort and personal injury cases.